Arvindvadivelu/Prodigy-Infotech-Internship/PRODIGY_WD_03/Tic-Tac-Toe/README.md

 DESCRIPTION:-

-To build a tic-tac-toe web application, you can use HTML, CSS, and JavaScript.
-By implementing functions to handle user clicks, track game state, and check for winning conditions, you can create an interactive and engaging tic-tac-toe game.
-With these technologies and functionalities, users can play against each other or against an AI opponent, aiming to get three markers in a row to win the game.
+- Developed a Tic-Tac-Toe web application using HTML, CSS, and JavaScript.
+- Implemented functions to handle user clicks, track game state, and check for winning conditions.

-Moving on to the third task, I was tasked with creating a Tic-Tac-Toe web application.
-This involved using HTML, CSS, and JavaScript to develop a fully functional game that allows users to play against the computer or another player.
-This task allowed me to explore the intricacies of game development and further solidify my understanding of JavaScript.
+- Created an interactive and engaging game that provides a seamless user experience.
+- Allowed users to play against each other or against an AI opponent.
+- Aimed to get three markers in a row to win the game.
+- Explored the intricacies of game development while working on this task.
+- Strengthened my understanding of JavaScript through practical application.
+- Demonstrated proficiency in front-end web development technologies.
+- Ensured the game was fully functional and bug-free.
+- Provided an opportunity to showcase my problem-solving skills and attention to detail.

 PROGRAMMING LANGUAGE: HTML, CSS, JAVACRIPT